 You've probably seen many lovely young angelfish at aquarium stores, but how much do you really know about them?
 Here are some very important facts that can help you decide if these fish are the right breed for your home aquarium.

-1. Members of the Cichlid Family
+1. Freshwater Angelfish Are Members of the Cichlid Family

-3. Can Grow Nearly Ten Inches
+3. Angelfish Can Grow to Nearly Ten Inches

+How big can angelfish get and how fast do angelfish grow?
 On average, well-cared for angelfish will reach about six inches tall upon adulthood, which is about a year and a half old.
 If they're housed in very large tanks and are not overcrowded, they can reach nearly ten inches, although this would be quite rare in captivity.

-4. Best Housed With Their Own Kind
+4. They Are Best Housed With Their Own Kind

-Anglefish are often thought of as community fish, meaning they can live with a variety of other tropical species.
+Angelfish are often thought of as community fish, meaning they can live with a variety of other tropical species.
 While this is true when they're young, angels become more territorial and aggressive as they mature.
 For this reason, it's usually better to house them in a separate tank as adults.

-5. Need Specific Tank Conditions
+5. Angelfish Aquariums Require Specific Conditions

 Always keep angelfish in the cleanest, largest size tank you can support, and make sure you have a good filtration system that doesn't create excessive currents in the water since angels aren't the most agile swimmers.
 The right water conditions can also lessen stress on your angels and keep them healthier and happier.